 Benefits of Animal Rehabilitation

-Increase the range of motion of joints and the spine
+- Increases range of motion of joints

-Increase flexibility of muscles, ligaments, and tendons
+- Increases flexibility and strength of muscles, ligaments, and tendons